knocek/knocek/README.md

 - 👋 Hi, I’m Karolina Nocek
-- 👀 I’m interested in  improving my skills in programming and finding the first job as a junior frontend.
+- 👀 I’m interested in  improving my skills in programming and ML.
 - 🌱 I’m currently learning how to create first game in C++.
 - 📫 How to reach me:
 -  Linkedin: https://www.linkedin.com/in/karolina-nocek-0b0553226